-With carbon targets in place, the UK is looking for low carbon alternatives to replace the existing system of heating the vast majority of properties using natural gas.
+With carbon targets in place, the UK is looking for a low carbon alternative to using natural gas for home heating.

 Why switch from natural gas?

-Burning natural gas to heat our homes, as more than 80% of homes in the UK do, now contributes a third of total UK carbon emissions.
+Burning natural gas to heat our homes now contributes a third of total UK carbon emissions.
+Mainly because more than 80% of homes in the UK have a gas boiler.
 So if the UK is to reach targets of reducing carbon emissions by 80% (compared with the levels in 1990) we need to find an alternative way of heating our homes.

 One option is a renewable heating system which, rather than burning gas, takes energy from sustainable sources:

-Yet, having one of these heating systems installed would come at a cost to the homeowner which is a large hurdle to overcome, even despite energy bill savings and payments through the Renewable Heat Incentive (RHI).
+Yet, having one of these heating systems installed would come at a cost to the homeowner.
+This is a large hurdle to overcome, even despite energy bill savings and payments through the Renewable Heat Incentive.
 Homeowners would also have to learn how to use an unfamiliar heating system.

 Another alternative would be switching the gas network to hydrogen.

 The Committee on Climate Change (CCC) make recommendations to the government on how best to lower carbon emissions.
-In a report they released in 2018, the CCC made the case for replacing natural gas with hydrogen, a gas that offers a number of benefits in terms of home heating:
+In a report they released in 2018, the CCC made the case for replacing natural gas with hydrogen.
+And hydrogen is a gas that offers a number of benefits in terms of home heating:

 - Highly efficient (1kg of hydrogen can produce as much energy as 2.8kg of natural gas)